-Customer Profile: Founded in 1937, Del Mar is one of America‟s premier Thoroughbred racetracks.
-It is located 20 miles north of San Diego in the city of Del Mar, California.
-In 2011 it hosted just under 18,000 patrons per day and drew more than $430 million in pari-mutuel wagers during its 37-day racing season.
+Customer Profile: Founded in 1937, the Del Mar Thoroughbred Club is a non-profit horse racing track located 20 miles north of San Diego in the city of Del Mar, California.
+In 2011 it hosted roughly 18,000 patrons per day and drew more than $430 million in paramutual wagers during its 37-day racing season.

-A mobile app that allowed those fans to bet using their smartphones or other personal devices over a wireless network seemed like the solution.
+A mobile app that allowed patrons to place bets from their smartphones or other personal devices over a wireless network seemed like the solution.
 Del Mar knew the network would have to provide high-speed, secure access from any public area within the track.
 Yet to comply with California law it could not allow bets to be placed from outside the grounds.
-The network also would have to be specific to this system to keep from getting bogged down.
+The network would also have to be specific to this system to keep from getting bogged down.
 Nothing like this had been done before.

 Due to the wide variety of devices that could be used, CompuOne enabled 802.11 A, B and N connectivity.
 To help control the volume of traffic, network access was restricted to the gaming website, while access points were focused to ensure they could only be reached within the facility.
 The pilot program included coverage for the box seats, restaurant/pub and paddock area.

 The launch of the new wireless network and app has been a huge success for Del Mar Thoroughbred Club.
-In the first year, with limited coverage, 85,000 e-bets were placed, generating more than $500,000 in wagers through the system.
+In the first year, with limited coverage, roughly 85,000 patrons placed more than $500,000 in wagers through the system.

-DMTC‟s mobile betting app has become so successful that other tracks from around the country are visiting the facility to learn how they did it and how the system works.
+Del Mar Thoroughbred Club’s mobile betting app has become so successful that other tracks from around the country are visiting the facility to learn how they did it and how the system works.
 McBride is only too happy to share that knowledge and lessons learned with his peers.
-One thing he is sure to let them know, of course, is the importance of having the right partner in place to design, implement and maintain the system.
+One thing he is sure to let them know, however, is the importance of having the right partner in place to design, implement and maintain the system.